With just a bit of effort, you can make your holiday table warm and inviting—and a worthy backdrop for your meal.

 Start by covering a 13-by-9-inch pan with aluminum foil.
 Spray the covered pan with cooking spray.
 Sprinkle the chopped pecans evenly over the bottom of the pan.
 (They do not have to completely cover it.)
 Set aside.

 Combine the sugar, brown sugar, butter, evaporated milk, pumpkin purée, spices, and salt in a pan.
 Bring to a boil over medium heat and continue to boil until the temperature reaches 236 degrees Fahrenheit on your candy thermometer.
 Remove from heat.

-Working quickly, add the white chocolate chips, marshmallow fluff, and vanilla to the pan.
+Working quickly, add the white chocolate chips, marshmallow fluff, bourbon, and vanilla to the pan.
 Be careful, as this may spatter and will be very hot!
 Fold ingredients in until completely incorporated.
 Pour the hot fudge mixture over the chopped pecans and quickly spread evenly; it will immediately start to set up as it cools.

 Place the pan uncovered in the refrigerator for at least 3 hours.
 Your mouth is probably watering already, but unfortunately, it will take this long to set up completely.